uPortal-Attic/uportal-app-framework/docs/markdown/configuration.md

 Your application can overwrite any constant listed below by adding it to the `js/override.js` file.
+You only need to add what you want different than what is in `js/app-config.js`.

 ## Example
 ```javascript